bzcheeseman/homeAutomation/README.md

 a super cool tool that I've begun to use to view my handy dandy Doxygen documentation without having to put the pages up and host them somehow.
 Definitely not an expert but it's fun to play with.

+[dlib](http://dlib.net/ml.html) is a fairly general purpose library with a fantastic support for machine learning APIs in C and/or C++.
+It makes building and training deep neural networks easy and fast.

+[MITIE](https://github.com/mit-nlp/MITIE) is a library built on dlib that allows for fast feature extraction.

+## Build/Run

 To build and run the test program:
 ```